-animaná is also developing training courses in "Sustainable fashion and Latin America".
-The webinars will be available online and offline in collaboration with fashion schools, will train educators, students and designers in necessary knowledge and tools to rationalize sustainability in their work.
-We will introduce sustainable fashion terms into the Latinamerican market, and highlight the great economical and sustainable possibilities that natural fibers have.
+From animaná we are still developing training courses in "Sustainable fashion and Latin America".
+The webinars will be available online and offline in collaboration with fashion schools, and will train educators, students and designers in necessary knowledge and tools to rationalize sustainability in their work.
+They will introduce sustainable fashion terms into the Latinamerican market, and highlight the great economical and sustainable possibilities that natural fibers have.

-Ashoka presented its social entrepreneurs a new initiative called Globalizer with the aim of enable assets to change the world at a bigger scale throughout the contemplation of strategies and leadership skills needed for systemic change. animaná's work ethic and system is unique and innovative, since it allows us to address various issues throughout the NGO, meanwhile we work on concrete alternatives.
+As Ashoka presented its social entrepreneurs a new initiative called Globalizer with the aim of enabling assets to change the world at a bigger scale throughout the contemplation of strategies and leadership skills needed for systemic change. animaná's work ethic and system is unique and innovative, since it allows us to address various issues throughout the NGO, meanwhile we work on concrete alternatives.
 Between commercialization in stores, online purchases and retailers, we have achieved a continued demand through time that has a direct impact on producers and artisans.
 Our proposal consists in creating social impact; increase the economical value, contribute to the environment, raise awareness and educate.
 Our challenge is to create a holistic model that strengthens a product chain of social, economical and environmental impact, for which we need empowered artisans and producers, responsible brands with a strong presence on the market and informed consumers.
-We assemble a plan for the foreseeable future (2019, 2021, 2022+).
+We assemble a plan for the foreseeable future (2021, 2022+).

-animaná is in the run to develop a QR code for each garment tag to establish a more reliable system for the prospective consumer of animaná's products.
+animaná is in the process of developing a QR code for each garment tag to establish a more reliable system for the prospective consumer of animaná's products.
 Based on technology, customers will have direct and all-out access to each garment's origin and processes.
-Currently these websites were made by hand, the next step will consist of a form that will create a similar website but with new information and pictures about the brand which will automatically generate a QR code to add to the garment's tag.
-This will enable to outreach every product at the boutique.
-Our mission is that the data and pictures will be updated directly by the producers without animaná's intervention, that's why we aim to implement block chain technology and build a reliable system for consumers.
+These websites are initially designed by hand, and the next step is to create an updated website with new information and pictures about the brand that will automatically generate a QR code to add to the garment's tag.
+This will enable outreach of every product at the boutique.
+Our mission is that the data and pictures will be updated directly by the producers without animaná's intervention; that's why we aim to implement block chain technology and build a reliable system for consumers.

-Inclusion of disadvantaged or marginal groups.
+Inclusion of disadvantaged or marginal groups